SUPER Program for 2017 - May 30, 2017 to August 4, 2017

-MSU College of Osteopathic Medicine offers summer education and research training to outstanding undergraduate students, who are planning to pursue careers in the biomedical sciences.
-Students interested in the combined DO-PhD training for a career as a physician-scientist are offered an opportunity to conduct research and to be exposed to the excitement of an academic medical environment.
-The MSUCOM Summer Undergraduate Education & Research Program in a 10 week program that begins in June every year.
-Up to four awards will be given to qualified undergraduate applicants each year.
-The program includes both clinical and laboratory experiences.
+- The MSU College of Osteopathic Medicine offers “SUPER”, a SummerUndergraduatePhysician-scientist-training Education & Research program, to undergraduate students, who are planning to pursue a career as a physician scientist.
+Students interested in combined DO-PhD training for a career as a physician-scientist are offered an opportunity to conduct research, be exposed to clinical care and the excitement of an academic medical environment.
+The MSUCOM Summer Undergraduate Education and Research program is a 10 week program that begins May 30, 2017 and concludes August 4, 2017.
+(Because of university housing availability, program dates are not flexible).